 - In Star Trek: Vulcan's Soul, the first Watraii escape Romulus and Remus by diving down a wormhole.
 They emerge within range of a habitable planet, despite their ship's limited supplies.

-- Suprisingly for Star Wars, averted in the Thrawn Trilogy.
+- Surprisingly for Star Wars, averted in The Thrawn Trilogy.
 When Luke's broken hyperdrive gives up during an escape, he's stranded in interstellar space.
+Of course, it still strands him conveniently near enough for Talon Karrde and Mara Jade to find him shortly thereafter, although this was explicitly supernatural (she could feel him with the Force and piloted straight to him).

 - Unsurprisingly for an astrophysicist-turned-author, Alastair Reynold's Revelation Space Series universe is an excellent counter-example and lampshade of the trope in several ways, to the point of being played as an anti-trope: